brillout/goldpage/docs/csr-vs-ssr.template.md

 };
 ~~~

-Also note that you can render your meta data at request-time:
+You can also render your meta data at request-time:
 ~~~js
 !INLINE /examples/html/pages/product-data.page.js
 ~~~

+This means that Goldpage allows you to render the social sharing HTML meta tags
+without rendering your page to HTML.

+In a nutshell: you can do SMO (Social media optimization) without SSR.

 !INLINE ./snippets/section-footer.md #readme